EtherNet/IP Communication

 0.0

 System heartbeat.
 It toggles every second.
-It can be used to determine whether the communication connection between the PLC and Mech-MSR is normal or disconnected.
+Used to determine whether the PLC and Mech-MSR are connected or disconnected.

 0.1